-At Coburg High School, we’ve always believed that digital technology serves a crucial role in the classroom, to transform student learning and allow for deeper and richer educational experiences.
-We have been an Apple Distinguished School for our effective and innovative use of technology, and we make a conscious effort to incorporate our academic curriculum with the tools and technologies that young students are familiar with.
+At Coburg High School, we believe that digital technology serves an important role in education in terms of enabling deeper and richer learning experiences.
+We have been an Apple Distinguished School for our effective and innovative use of technology, and we make a conscious effort to incorporate our academic curriculum with the tools and technologies that students are familiar with.

-At our school, students use their MacBooks and a range of educational and professional software for many reasons, including to:
+At our school, students use their MacBooks and a range of educational and professional software for a range of purposes, including to: